Dale Cresap's blog

 Add new comment

-daily word - good or evil?
+daily word - avoiding trials?

 Dale Cresap's picture